 Our department offers the possibility for students to take a training/course outside of UM.
 The Organization for Tropical Studies (OTS) offers courses that are highly recommended for ecologists.
-Woods Hole Marine Biology Laboratory (MBL, Massachusetts) is an option for developmental/molecular training.
+Woods Hole Marine Biology Laboratory (MBL, Massachusetts) or Cold Spring Harbor are an excellent options for developmental/molecular training.
 You can also take a course at FIU or other Universities.
 The department can award funding based on available funds and approval of the Department Chair.